kehuanW/Ecommerce-Platform/README.md

 `git clone https://github.com/kehuanW/AussieCamp.git`

 #### Install dependencies
-Enter /client and /api respectively to install dependency packages through npm
+Enter /client and /api respectively to install dependency packages through npm.

 From ./
 For client,  `cd client` and then `npm install`
 For api,  `cd api` and then `npm install`

 #### Start the application
 Enter client and api respectively to start them.

 From ./
 For client,  `cd client` and then `npm start`
 For api,  `cd api` and then `npm start`